-School Profile from Public Data Due August 31 2019 Compile the items below and post them on your Weebly (Digital Portfolio) under a new heading titled, "Principal Residency Project: School Profile from Public Data."
-If the information is sensitive, create a new Weebly and link that Weebly to your page.
-Make the Weebly with the sensitive information "private" so that others cannot view it.
+School Profile from Public Data Due August 31, 2020

+Compile the items below and post them on your Electronic Portfolio (Digital Portfolio) under a new heading titled, "Principal Residency Project: School Profile from Public Data."
+All data that is captured from a public site or for the public should be posted under the new heading.
+Create a new Electronic Portfolio and link that Electronic Portfolio to your page for your narrative or data analysis as outlined below.
+Make the Electronic Portfolio with this sensitive information (narrative/data analysis) "private" so that others cannot view it.
 (See "Settings, then permissions, select "private").
-Provide access to the private Weebly to the NELA Leadership Team and your Executive Coach.
+Provide access to the private Electronic Portfolio to the NELA Leadership Team and your Executive Coach.

-For each category, write a short narrative either describing or analyzing the data, post all information to your Weebly site, and share with your Executive Coach.
+For each category, write a short narrative either describing or analyzing the data, post all information to your linked Electronic Portfolio site, which is private and shared with the NELA Leadership Team and your Executive Coach.